frederic-perez/AmE-dictionary/data/idioms.md

 __put a spoke in (one’s) wheel__
 __put an end to (something)__
 __put back__ :two: __2__ To stall, delay, or postpone something until a later time or date.
 In this usage, a noun or pronoun can be used between “put” and “back.” _They decided to put back the release date of their war film as a sign of respect to the victims of the attack._
-__put food on the table__ :two: To earn enough money to provide the basic necessities for oneself and (often) one’s family. _With my hours at work being cut so dramatically, I just don’t know how I’ll be able to put food on the table._
+__put food on the table__ :three: To earn enough money to provide the basic necessities for oneself and (often) one’s family. _With my hours at work being cut so dramatically, I just don’t know how I’ll be able to put food on the table._
 __put forth__
+__put forward__ To suggest, offer, or propose someone or something for consideration.
+A noun or pronoun can be used between “put” and “forward.”
 __put in (one’) two cents’ worth__ To share one’s opinion or point of view for whatever it may be worth, generally when it is unasked for. _I find Jeff’s husband a bit trying at times.
 He always insists on putting in his two cents’ worth whether we want his opinion or not!_
 __put in a good word for someone__
 __put it there__ :astonished: Shake my hand.
 As in greeting or in agreement to a deal. _A: “50 dollars is my final offer for the computer.”
 B: “I wish I could get more for it, but you win.
 Put it there!”_ _Hey, John, put it there!
 I haven’t seen you in a donkey’s age!_